Cardiothoracic Surgery Training

 Recruitment into cardiothoracic surgery is by national recruitment which is organised through Wessex deanery.
 Recruitment opens around November with interviews in February/March each year.

-There are currently two entry points into cardiothoracic surgery: ST1 and ST3
+There are currently one entry points into cardiothoracic surgery: ST1 entry.
+There is an ST4 entry route into Thoracic surgery

 Requirements for Entry